SkyPierIO/skypier.io/src/pages/about.md

 <!-- ![Skypier Marketplace](../../src/assets/img/AboutSkypier.png) -->

 ### Enterprise Services
-Recognizing the desire to have control over the network infrastructure of an organization, we offer enterprise-level service support for organizations to manage their IT security as a privacy stack with Zero-Trust access control through our multi-token authentication approach.
-Moreover, we can help you secure and protect your data by compartmentalization in decentralized storage systems with purposeful fragmentation and encryption.
+Recognizing the desire to have control over the network infrastructure, we offer enterprise-level service for organizations to self-manage their IT security.
+As a privacy stack with Zero-Trust access control, we can help you secure and protect your data through purposeful data fragmentation and encryption.
 For more information about our Enterprise Support, please reach out through the **[Inquiry Form](/#contact)** and discuss how we can strengthen your organization's security infrastructure.

 ## Skypier FAQ